The Biggest Loser season 5

 The Biggest Loser: Couples is the fifth season of the NBC reality television series The Biggest Loser.
 The fifth season premiered on January 1, 2008 with ten overweight couples competing for a cash prize of $250,000.
 This season featured Days of Our Lives star Alison Sweeney as the host, with trainers Bob Harper and Jillian Michaels; all three returning from season four.

 Although the contestants came in as teams of two (couples), the grand prize was eventually awarded to an individual.
-In the end Ali Vincent won, making her the first female winner in the history of the United States Biggest Loser series.
+In the end Ali Vincent won, making her the first female winner in the history of the American Biggest Loser series.

 After his elimination from the show, Dan Evans released a country music album in 2008.